hubotio/evolution/_drafts/commands.md

 ## Proposed solution

-A new API based on [Commander.js](https://github.com/tj/commander.js), a library with nice APIs for defining command-line interfaces, would be added on `robot.command`.
+A new API inspired by [Commander.js](https://github.com/tj/commander.js), a library with nice APIs for defining command-line interfaces, would be added on `robot.command`.

 ```js
 robot